markwatkinson/luminous/README.markdown

 If you're crazy and want to use Luminous/PHP on the command line, guess what, you can!

 ```bash
 $ cd luminous/
 $ php luminous.php --help
 ```
-Please note: if you're using a command line PHP application and wish to include Luminous, then including luminous.php will probably break your script.
-Instead, include src/luminous.php which does exactly the same thing, but bypasses the CLI part of Luminous.

 Polite Warning
 ================